jecki/DHParser/documentation_src/manuals/03_transform.rst

    parameterized transformation of probing functions into simple transformation or probing functions with a singe argument.

-* :py:func:`~transform.traverse`: Traverses a tree depth-first and calls zero or more transformation functions on each node picked from the transformation table by the name of the node.
+* :py:func:`~transform.traverse`: Traverses a tree or sub-tree depth-first and calls zero or more transformation functions on each node picked from the transformation table by the name of the node.

+* :py:func:`~transform.transformer`: This is a variant of :py:func:`~transform.traverse` that only works on full trees, i.e. tree originating in a :py:class:`~nodetree.RootNode`-object and offers support for checking and setting the stage of the tree before and after the transformation.
+This is useful if the here described kind of tree-transformation is to be used in the context of :ref:`processing_pipelines` and should in this case be preferred to :py:func:`~transform.traverse`.

 Basic Re-Arranging Transformations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^